 Welcome to the Arab Transformations Project

-The Arab Transformations Project is an international research consortium which has conducted extensive research focusing on Morocco, Tunisia, Algeria, Libya, Egypt, Jordan, and Iraq.
-Its aim is to understand and evaluate political, social, and economic transformations before and after the Arab Uprisings of 2010-2011.
+The Arab Transformations Project involved an international research consortium of 11 partners which conducted extensive research focusing on Morocco, Tunisia, Algeria, Libya, Egypt, Jordan, and Iraq.
+Its aim was to help understand and evaluate political, social, and economic transformations before and after the Arab Uprisings of 2010-11.

-Funded by the European Commission, the survey dataset and collated secondary data gathered between 2000-2015 makes it possible to look comparatively at trends in attitudes, values, and behaviour across the Middle East and North Africa (MENA).
+Funded by the European Commission, it carried out public opinion surveys across the region in late 2014, and built a longitudinal database using secondary data gathered between 2000-2015, making it possible to look comparatively at trends in attitudes, values, and behaviour across the Middle East and North Africa (MENA).

-- The EU can contribute through inclusive development and growth, but existing Free Trade Agreements produce more inequality not less
+- The EU can contribute by promoting truly inclusive development and growth, but existing Free Trade Agreements produce more inequality, not less.

 Voters in the Libyan 2012 elections (Flickr)